Gigabait/hostsd/README.md

 ## Configuration

 Nothing should be configured by default.
-See [config struct](/internal/configuration/config.go) for available options.
-They should be specified as environment variables, like ``HOSTS_PATH``.
+See [documentation](/doc/configuration.md) about list of available environment variables and expected values.